 I spend months at minimum in each country I stop.
 And I’ll keep slow travelling because it allows me to really get to know the cities I visit and to experience the culture.

 I’ll also be investigating a home base with a realtor in BA once I’m back in Buenos Aires Argentina mid year.
+And I’m in the process of buying one now in Bogotá.
 Because I’ll need somewhere to store my junk if I ever make the mistake of accumulating any.

 Remember, ‘the things you own, own you’.